anetteee/ratattack/README.md

 - After clicking allowing USB debugging, your device will automaticallly pop up in "Running devices".

 - Run the project.
 Once the application has been installed, it will automatically launch on your device.
-You can now use your application on your Android device.
+You can now use the application on your Android device.

 #### Connecting trough Wi-Fi